Are your high school students aspiring leaders? Do they dream about making a difference locally and globally?

 We begin the journey to Global Leadership with awareness.
 The stories and heroes that surround us everyday guide us by example as in this video: stories by Deborah Levine of family and Bermuda:

-The key to your transformation into a Global Leader is as close as your personal history and that of the people close to you.
+The key to transformation into a Global Leader is as close as your personal history and that of the people close to you.
 Each chapter in Inspire Your Inner Global Leader is a true story designed to light your path from Newcomer to Expert, from Dreamer to Future Leader.
 The CULTURE TIPS are road signs guiding your steps and the NEWCOMER COMMENTS keep you company along the way.
 The BLOG FOOD questions give you energy for the trip.

 TABLE OF CONTENTS